 When I ask him to explain the disturbing tinge, we drift into a discussion of the Austrian arts.
 The novelist Elfriede Jelinek, awarded the Nobel Prize in 2004, writes of twisted sexuality and repressed aggression.
 The award-winning filmmaker Michael Haneke deals compulsively with the violence behind polite exteriors.
 Another noted Austrian director, Ulrich Seidl, made a 2014 documentary, In the Basement, about weird hobbies his countrymen practice in downstairs rooms—an indirect reference to two notorious cases in which Austrian men confined young women in their basements for years.

 But Quinn’s organization aims to push back against what he calls “the angst monkeys,” those who linger over sourness and suspicion.
 Space and Place runs projects such as Coffeehouse Conversations, where Austrians are matched with foreign visitors and handed a menu of unusual questions: “Which part of your life was a waste of time?” or “How important is money to you?”
 And it arranges “social dinners” at which locals dine with refugees—an attempt to defuse anxieties about the migrant crisis, which has emboldened Europe’s xenophobic Right.
-(Austria’s Freedom Party—founded in part by ex-Nazis—has a strong chance of entering the government after elections this October.)

 With this in mind, I set out to meet Vienna’s future, leaving my tidy but charmless lodgings for a hotel staffed largely by refugees.